-Associate Professor of Classical Studies; Coordinator of First Semester Core Curriculum (CC101)
+Associate Professor of Classical Studies; Director of Undergraduate Studies; Coordinator of First Semester Core Curriculum (CC101)

 I love teaching Greek at all levels.
 My research has focused on Greek tragedy.
 I enjoy writing translations and commentaries on the plays, esp. those of Sophocles.
 Recently I founded the Oxford Greek and Latin College Commentary series (Oxford) and spend much of my ‘free’ time editing the work of the OGLCC contributors and writing my own commentaries.

 Homer, Greek Tragedy, Thucydides, Herodotus, New Testament, Indo-European; also translation and the writing of Greek commentaries.

 Sophocles’ Trachiniae: A Commentary on the Ancient Greek Text (This will be the flagship volume of the new Oxford Greek and Latin College Commentaries Series, of which I am the founding editor; Oxford University Press, 2014).

 Sophocles’ Oedipus Tyrannos: A Commentary on the Ancient Greek Text (Oxford Greek and Latin College Commentaries Series, OUP, 2014).

 Sophocles’ Trachiniae: Translation, Interpretative Essays, and Notes (Focus Publishing, 2014).